siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 If you have an icp instance, please go to the catalog and configure the nodejs-sample chart. ![nodejs-sample chart](../images/nodejs-sample.png)

 Whatever you named your deployment (i.e. name), open up the command line and type `deployment=name`(Mac/Linux) or `set deployment=name`(Windows) for whatever name you entered.
 You can think of the [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) as all of the parts of your running application.
+Then:

-Then, `peer_pod="$(kubectl get pods -l app=$deployment-selector -o jsonpath='{.items[*].metadata.name}')"`.
+`peer_pod="$(kubectl get pods -l app=$deployment-selector -o jsonpath='{.items[*].metadata.name}')"`.

 In this case, we are using a label to determine one pod that belongs to your deployment.
 A [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) is the smallest unit in kubernetes and is made up of all the containers in a given deployment (application) that have to be scheduled on the same node.

+**A note about jsonpath**

+You may have noticed the `-o jsonpath='{.items[*].metadata.name}')` in the previous example.
+Kubernetes has [jsonpath] (https://restfulapi.net/json-jsonpath/) capability built-in.
+Jsonpath is a query language that lets us extract the bits of a json document, in this case the bits of the kubernetes json document (found with `kubectl get pods $peer_pod -o json`), to get the information we need.
+This enables us to easily find up to date information about the objects in our cluster and allows us to use this information to make automation scripts among other things.
+In this example, we are finding the name of our pod in an automated way.

 Since icp-nodejs-sample has a base image with bash we can run bash on this pod to find out the architecture of the node it's running on:

  `kubectl exec $peer_pod -- bash -c "uname -m"`